Thorn-Protocol/thorn-protocol-contract/README.md

 ```
 ### Config url and ENVIRONMENT_VARIABLE in .env
 - Copy and update from .env_example_bsc_testnet for bsc testnet network
-- Copy and updare from .env_example_oasis_sapphire_mainnet for sapphire oasis network
+- Copy and update from .env_example_oasis_sapphire_mainnet for sapphire oasis network

 ## Table of contents